-Danny Jarosz is in his first season as an assistant coach for the Wisconsin Lutheran College men’s soccer team.
+Danny Jarosz is in his second season as an assistant coach for the Wisconsin Lutheran College men’s soccer team.

 A 2014 graduate of Marquette University High School, Jarosz was a three-year letterwinner in both baseball and soccer.
 As a senior soccer standout, he was named Greater Metro Conference Player of the Year, Milwaukee Journal Sentinel Player of the Year, First Team All-State, and was selected to play in the High School All-American game.